National Capital Region (Canada)

-The National Capital Region (NCR) (Région de la capitale nationale, /fr/), also known as Canada's Capital Region and Ottawa–Gatineau, is an official federal designation encompassing the Canadian capital of Ottawa, Ontario, the adjacent city of Gatineau, Quebec, and surrounding suburban and exurban areas.
+The National Capital Region (NCR; Région de la capitale nationale, /fr/), also known as Canada's Capital Region and Ottawa–Gatineau, is an official designation encompassing the federal capital of Canada, Ottawa, Ontario, the adjacent city of Gatineau, Quebec, and surrounding suburban and exurban areas.
 Despite its designation, the NCR is not a separate political or administrative entity and falls within the provinces of Ontario and Quebec.

 Defined by the National Capital Act (1985), the NCR covers an area of 4715 km2, straddling the Ottawa River, which serves as the boundary between Ontario and Quebec.
 This area is smaller than the Ottawa–Gatineau census metropolitan area (CMA), which spans 8046.99 km2.
 Ottawa–Gatineau is the only CMA in Canada that crosses provincial boundaries.